MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 For example, the tutorial [Get started with debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex] uses an existing, simple webpage
 [Demo: Get Started Debugging JavaScript with Microsoft Edge (Chromium) DevTools][DevtoolsGlitchMeDebugJsGetStarted], that contains a few form controls.

-As shown in the tutorial, to get into the "Paused" mode of the debugger, you do the following:
+As shown in the tutorial, to get into the "Paused" mode of the debugger, do something like the following:

 1. Open the above Demo webpage in a new tab of the browser.